 Find The Area Of The Kite Qrst

-Let's embark on a journey to unlock the secrets of calculating the area of a kite, a fascinating quadrilateral with unique properties that make it both aesthetically pleasing and mathematically intriguing.
+Let's embark on a journey to reach the secrets of calculating the area of a kite, a fascinating quadrilateral with unique properties that make it both aesthetically pleasing and mathematically intriguing.

 Understanding the Kite: A Foundation for Area Calculation